National Office Internships

 Interns can receive school credit and Common Cause offers a travel stipend to cover costs to and from our office for interns receiving school credit.

-March 5th is the deadline for summer 2017 intern applications.
+November 30th is the deadline for spring 2018 intern applications.

 "Interning with the Digital and Communications team at Common Cause was such a great experience for me.
 From the very first day, I was welcomed in as part of the movement to make our democracy stronger.
 Common Cause gave me so many great opportunities, from lobbying on Capitol Hill for voting rights, to speaking with local and national media outlets about events and press conferences, to seeing my own writing posted on the website.
 I worked closely with the digital staff as they promoted the issues and saw firsthand how Common Cause’s work translates into real progress and reform.
 I gained real experience in communications and developed digital skills that will be essential for me as I continue on in nonprofit work.
 Common Cause made my DC internship experience a great one, and I am thrilled to have been part of such important advocacy work."